echogarden-project/echogarden/docs/CLI.md

 ## Speech-to-translated-transcript alignment

+### Direct alignment (English target only)
-**Task**: Given an audio file and its translated transcript, try to approximate the timing of the start and end of each translated word.
+**Task**: Given a spoken audio file and its English translated transcript, try to approximate the timing of the start and end of each translated word.

 This would align the audio file `dutch-speech.mp3` with the translated transcript provided in `english-translation.txt`, and would play the synchronized result in the terminal:
 ```bash